n8n-io/n8n-docs/docs/doc2/table-extraction/define-table-and-columns.md

 ![](/_images/doc2/image-1024x453.png)

-Via the "Edit" button table selection mode will be activated and you will be able to edit the document shown on the left side:
+By pressing the "Edit" button, table selection mode will be activated and you will be able to edit the document shown on the left side:

 ![](/_images/doc2/image-1-1024x170.png)